+Solution Reducing methane emissions from the fossil fuel sector Global target Reduce methane emissions from the fossil fuel sector by 75 percent by 2030.
+High-impact opportunities for action Set standards for equipment technology, leak detection and repair, and flaring and venting.
+Measure and reporting methane emissions.
+Regulate upstream emissions, including by pricing emissions or setting performance or procurement standards.
+Impact Reductions of methane emissions across all sectors can deliver 0.25 degree C of avoided temperature rise by 2050; the oil and gas sector offer the largest share of low- and negative-cost reduction opportunities.
 Reductions of methane emissions would lower peak warming and reduce the likelihood of overshooting warming limits; it is the fastest way to slow the rate of global warming in the near term.
-Feasibility 50-80 percent of oil and gas sector methane emissions could be abated at less than US \$50 per ton of CO2eq using currently available technologies.
+Feasibility 50-80 percent of oil and gas sector methane emissions could be abated at less than U.S. \$50 per ton of equivalent carbon dioxide using currently available technologies.
 A new wave of technologies holds promise for remote monitoring of methane, which could help improve inventory data.
-Challenges and Depends on accurate characterization of emission sources-existing inventory barriers methodologies do not fully capture methane emissions.
-Lack of infrastructure may prevent captured gas from being brought to market, especially where gas is co-produced with oil.
-Lack of incentives and technical expertise for abatement, including in contexts where the environmental costs of emissions are not considered.
-Difficult-to-quantify costs of refining business operations and worker training, institutional inertia.
-Key existing International organizations, including: IEA, World Bank, regional development organizations and banks and GCF initiatives International cooperative initiatives, including: Global Methane Hub, Climate and Clean Air Coalition; Global Methane Pledge; Global Decarbonization Alliance (GDA) Means of While more than USD 110 billion of methane abatement finance is estimated to implementation and support be needed annually, finance needs in the fossil fuel sector are minimal/modest (less than USD 100 million) R&D and investment to support new technologies for remote monitoring of methane to help improve inventory data and clean technology alternatives to coal in some key industrial applications (e.g., steel, cement) Capacity building for improved methane inventories using newly available measurement-based methane data, consistent with IPCC guidelines.
-SDGs & socio- Reducing methane emissions by 30 percent below 2020 levels by 2030 could economic co- avoid roughly 6 million premature deaths per year due to ozone exposure and benefits about 1,600 billion lost work hours per year due to heat exposure.
+Challenges and barriers Success depends on accurate characterization of emission sources-existing inventory methodologies do not fully capture methane emissions.
+There is a lack of infrastructure may prevent captured gas from being brought to market, especially where gas is co-produced with oil.
+There is a lack of incentives and technical expertise for abatement, including in contexts where the environmental costs of emissions are not considered.
+There are difficult-to-quantify costs of refining business operations and worker training, institutional inertia.
+Key existing organizations and initiatives International organizations, including: IEA, World Bank, regional development banks and GCF International cooperative initiatives, including: Global Methane Hub, Climate and Clean Air Coalition; Global Methane Pledge; Global Decarbonization Alliance (GDA) Means of implementation and support While more than U.S. \$110 billion of methane abatement finance is estimated to be needed annually, finance needs in the fossil fuel sector are minimal/modest (less than U.S. \$100 million).
+Research and development (R&amp;D) and investment to support new technologies for remote monitoring of methane can help improve inventory data and clean technology alternatives to coal in some key industrial applications (e.g., steel, cement).
+Capacity building for improved methane inventories should use newly available measurement-based methane data, consistent with Intergovernmental Panel on Climate Change (IPCC) guidelines.
+SDGs & socio- economic co-benefits Reducing methane emissions by 30 percent below 2020 levels by 2030 could avoid roughly 6 million premature deaths per year due to ozone exposure and about 1,600 billion lost work hours per year due to heat exposure.
 Reducing methane emissions by 30 percent below 2020 levels by 2030 is estimated to avoid approximately 580 million tons of yield losses to wheat, corn, rice, and soybeans per year.
-Progress indicators CH4 emissions from fossil fuels/in the energy sector (and relevant subsectors) relative to 2019/2020 (current CH4 emissions in energy sector / CH4 emissions in energy sector in 2019/2020).
-CH4 emissions in oil and gas production as share of production (%, per unit of production).
-CH4 emissions in gas distribution as share of volume of gas distributed (% or permille).
+Progress indicators Methane emissions from fossil fuels/in the energy sector (and relevant subsectors) relative to 2019/2020 (current CH4 emissions in energy sector/CH4 emissions in energy sector in 2019/2020) Methane emissions in oil and gas production as share of production (%, per unit of production) Methane emissions in gas distribution as share of volume of gas distributed (% or permille).